ste616/atca-training/src/apps/nvis/README.md

 Character | Panel Displayed
 --------- | ---------------
-a         | Amplitude: the average amplitude on each baseline per cycle C         | Computed System Temperature: the system temperature of each antenna, as computed using the options currently supplied by this client d         | Delay: the delay error as determined by examining the phases as a function of frequency D         | Wind Direction: the direction the wind is coming from
+a         | Amplitude: the average amplitude on each baseline per cycle c         | Closure phase: the closure phase quantity calculated for some baselines with the reference antenna per cycle C         | Computed System Temperature: the system temperature of each antenna, as computed using the options currently supplied by this client d         | Delay: the delay error as determined by examining the phases as a function of frequency D         | Wind Direction: the direction the wind is coming from